Richa-Vasavi/bit-architects_cs683_cp/README.md

 	cd itp_asplos25_AE
 	source env.sh

-The env.sh scripts can be edited to setupe a custom directory tree.
+The env.sh scripts can be edited to setup a custom directory tree.

 To download and deploy the necessary application traces run the following script: